 Device Provisioning Process

-The Murano platform uses two methods of security that can be used to authenticate connections.
-One method uses an automatically generated preshared key and the other uses client certificates to establish a secure TLS connection.
-The following sections will walk through the process and features of each method.
+The Murano platform uses two security methods to authenticate connections.
+One method uses an automatically generated pre-shared key, and the other method uses client certificates to establish a secure TLS connection.
+The following sections walk through the process and features of each method.

-The preshared key process has two methods to add identities and authenticate.
+The pre-shared key process has two methods to add identities and authenticate.
 Users can make a call that will add an identity, ID=12345, and a user generated key, CIK=40 character hex.
-This will add a device to the platform and add the authentication in one effort.
+This adds a device to the platform and adds the authentication in one effort.
 The other method is to provide the server an identity, and it will generate a key for authentication.
-In either case, the preshared key will exist on the device in non-volatile memory.
-The key, either user generated or provided, will be used by the device to write to the cloud and read from it.
+In either case, the pre-shared key will exist on the device in non-volatile memory.
+The devices uses the key, either user-generated or provided, to write data to the cloud and to read data from it.

-Once a device has been provisioned and the data format defined, the device has been prepared to be sold to distributors or end users.
-Murano allows for the creation of a custom API that gives access to data and control over a device based on identity.
+Once a device is provisioned and the data format is defined, the device is prepared for sale to distributors or end users.
+Murano lets you create a custom API to give access to data and control over a device based on identity.
 Users can claim their device in a custom application and access the device's data from the custom API.
 The API uses a Lua scripting environment and gives access to dozens of integrations and core services.
-These can be leveraged to allow for maximum flexibility in the custom application design.
-After distribution, the device is in the standard operating mode.
-The device can remain this way until deactivation, ideally, but most devices require some sort of maintenance or debugging.
+These services can be leveraged to allow for maximum flexibility when designing your custom application.
+After distribution, a device enters standard operating mode.
+A device will remain this way until deactivation, ideally, but oftentimes devices require maintenance, or debugging, if issues arise.

-The Murano CLI tool allows for the uploading of content to the cloud where devices can have access to new firmware.
-Having the capacity to update device firmware allows for the changing of an embedded application after the initial deployment.
-This can be a valuable tool to fix mistakes, rollout new functionality, and optimize performance of a device.
-The updating of firmware varies from device to device.
+Use Murano CLI to upload content to the cloud, such as new device firmware, that devices can then access.
+This capability to update device firmware allows you to change an embedded application after the initial deployment.
+This lets you fix mistakes, rollout new functionality, and optimize device performance.
+How to update firmware varies from device to device.
 Murano provides a flexible platform for providing access to the needed files for your embedded application.

-Customers should be able to simply plug their device in and access the needed functionality from the custom application.
-Because the key has been preshared, and the device authenticated, the customer simply registers with your application and they will then have access to the data and control of the device from the cloud.
+Customers should be able to simply plug in their device and then access the needed functionality from the custom application.
+Because the key has been pre-shared, and because the device has authenticated, the customer can simply register with your application.
+They will then have access to the data and can control the device from the cloud.
 Murano has been designed to be simple and easy for the end users of your device.